 The Company's equity compensation plan reserves up to 10% of the Company's outstanding common stock from time to time for granting to directors, officers and employees of the Company or any person or company engaged to provide ongoing management or consulting services.
-Based on the Company's current issued and outstanding common shares as at July 31, 2014, options to purchase up to 7,590,033 common shares may be granted under the plan.
-As at July 31, 2014, options to purchase a total of 3,338,084 common shares have been issued and are outstanding under the equity compensation plan.
-In addition, 102,107 common shares have been issued to consultants.
+Based on the Company's current issued and outstanding common shares as at July 31, 2015, options to purchase up to 8,465,383 common shares may be granted under the plan.
+As at July 31, 2015, options to purchase a total of 2,730,084 common shares have been issued and are outstanding under the equity compensation plan.